 Another important attraction of Jaisalmer city, situated just 200 meter from main road or from Gadisar Chauraha.
 It was built by Rawal Gadsi Singh in 1367 to cater the need of water need for whole city.
 The lake welcome you with a big ceremonial gate known as Tilon ki Pol there are some sculptures of Hindu Gods.
 There are many temples in the surrounding of Lake, several stair goes down to the lake water and artistically carved Chattris force you to spend some quality time there.
 In the evening, you can do boating here.

-Haveli of Jaisalmer
+Famous Haveli of Jaisalmer

 Jaisalmer have its market in the narrow lanes near the fort that is full of traditional clothes, handicrafts and pots made of sand stone.
 While walking through these lane you can see some well decorated haveli with beautiful design on its windows or jali.
 Some of them converted into museum and charges even up to Rs.
 100/- for visiting.
-Salim ki haveli, Nathmal ki Haveli and Patwo ki haveli are among the most prominent haveli of Jaisalmer.
+Salim ki haveli, Nathmal ki Haveli and Patwo ki haveli are among the most famous haveli of Jaisalmer.

 Sam Sand Dune at Jaisalmer